Google Forms Reviews& Product Details

 One major feature omission in Google Forms is the lack of an electronic signature tool.
 While this makes sense because Forms is not an e-signature platform, other survey services provide signature abilities.
 This allows responders to sign documents.
 In theory, you could find an e-signature tool in the Google Marketplace and embed it in Google Forms.

 However, electronic signature Google Forms integrations are not available.
-We scoured the marketplace and Google support forums, and it seems adding a signature to Google Forms is not easy.
+We scoured the marketplace and Google support forums, and adding a signature to Google Forms is difficult.

 What is Google Forms Good For?